-I have a minor in political science from the College of Wooster, and during my master’s degree I studied recent historical trends shaping current events including presidential communication and political unrest in Latin America.
+I have a minor in political science from the College of Wooster, and during my master’s degree I studied contemporary trends impacting presidential communication in the US and political unrest in Latin America.
 I served as a US politics correspondent for The London Globalist where I covered the 2018 midterm elections and the 2020 Democratic primary.
-I am currently an associate editor at INTERZINE, an online magazine analyzing current events through a historical lens.
+I am currently the supervising editor of INTERZINE, a digital magazine analyzing current events through a historical lens.

 I worked as the Head of Entertainment at KingsTV in 2014-15, where I wrote and directed their flagship sitcom I’ve Got Your Back.
 I also wrote a short film, Battersea, which premiered at the British Film Institute in 2015.
 I have also taught workshops in screenwriting strategies and techniques to novice writers.